chaudharytechy/ecommerce/README.md

 sudo systemctl start/status docker    for docker run in ec2

+for edit config and open other component
-docker ps
+1-docker ps
-docker exec -it bc02e694fddf /bin/sh
+2-docker exec -it bc02e694fddf /bin/sh

 to see all the folder
 cd /usr/share/nginx/html